pyeventsourcing/eventsourcing/docs/topics/process.rst

 processing of events.
 This is "diachronic" parallelism, like the way a pipelined CPU core has stages.
 Having an asynchronous pipeline means events can be processed at different stages at the same time.
-This kind of parallelism can improve performance, but perhaps its greatest benefit is the approach to reliable processing a complicated sequence involving different aggregates and perhaps different bounded contexts without long-lived transactions.
+This kind of parallelism can improve performance, but perhaps its greatest benefit is the reliable approach to processing a complicated sequence involving different aggregates and perhaps different bounded contexts, without long-lived transactions.

-To take advantage of any "horizontal" or "vertical" scaling of the infrastructure, the system needs "synchronic" parallelism so the throughput can be increased linearly.
+To take advantage of any "horizontal" or "vertical" scaling of the infrastructure, the system needs "synchronic" parallelism, so the throughput can be increased linearly.
 Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can be run with many pipelines processing events in parallel.
 Having many pipelines means that many events can be processed at the same stage at the same time.